Nonrelativistic versus relativistic quantum scars in billiard systems: Nonrelativistic and Relativistic Quantum Billiards

 \item{Time-reversal invariance}

 The Dirac Hamiltonian~\refeq{DE} is not time-reversal invariant.
-Therefore, if the spectral properties of a typical QB with the shape of a chaotic CB agree well with those of random matrices from the GOE, then those of the corresponding NB exhibit GUE statistics~\cite{Berry1987} if there is no mirror symmetry, otherwise with those of the QB.
+Therefore, if the spectral properties of a typical NRQB with the shape of a chaotic CB agree well with those of random matrices from the GOE, then those of the corresponding NB exhibit GUE statistics~\cite{Berry1987} if there is no mirror symmetry, otherwise GOE statistics.

 \item{Mirror symmetries}